 In other words, not the old, generic, rusty pair you’ve got buried in your kitchen drawer.

 Hair scissors are much easier to use, as they are made specifically for cutting hair.
-They’re smaller and designed with thinner blades to trim the hair without snagging skin.
+They’re smaller and designed with thinner blades to trim the hair without snagging.

 Hair scissors can be purchased online or from most retail stores.
 So long as you also have a mirror, you should be good to go.

-How Often Does Armpit Hair Need Trimmed With Scissors?
+How Often Does Armpit Hair Need Trimming With Scissors?

-Armpit hair should be trimmed with scissors at least every four weeks.
+Armpit hair should usually be trimmed with scissors around every four weeks.

 Of course, you do not need to wait for these signs if you feel like your armpit hair is already getting too long.